leancodepl/poe2arb/README.md

 You can download latest or historical binary straight from the [GitHub releases][releases] artifacts or using Homebrew:

-> Homebrew package is not yet available.
-See #12.

 ```
 brew tap leancodepl/tools
 brew install poe2arb